swcarpentry/git-novice/01-backup.md

 ```

 If we want to see what we changed when,
-we can use `git diff` yet again.
+we use `git diff` again,
-We can refer to old versions
+but refer to old versions
 using the notation `HEAD~1`, `HEAD~2`, and so on:

 ```